Where To Stay In Hoi An: Old Town, Beach Resorts, Rice Paddies, & More

 Vinh Hung Emerald

-The style and location of this mid-range hotel gives you the best of both worlds.
+The style and location of this mid-range hotel give you the best of both worlds.
 The Vinh Hung Emerald is located conveniently in An Hoi, on the banks of the Thu Bon river, in a relaxed tropical setting.
 Above all its main drawcard is that from this peaceful setting, you can walk to the Old Town easily in just over 5 minutes.

 The pool and garden area look across to Cam Kim Island with unspoilt panoramic views of the river.
 So you can watch local boats traverse the river from the comfort of your sun lounger.
 This is an older style resort but well maintained, and the rooms are spacious and well appointed—all have balconies.
 We recommend if your budget allows, that you consider an upgrade to an Emerald Suite on the second floor.
 This will give you twice as much space and your own private terrace for even more peace and quiet.